Frank, Alberta: History

 In 1901, American entrepreneurs Sam Gebo and Henry Frank developed the first of many coal mines in the Crowsnest Pass, in the base of Turtle Mountain.
 In May that year the first buildings were erected in the new community of Frank, located on flat land between the Canadian Pacific Railway tracks and the mine.
 The community was incorporated as the Village of Frank on September 3, 1901.

 The community's grand opening on September 10, 1901 was an all-day event that included sporting competitions (with engraved medals for the victors), tours of the mine, a banquet, and a dance.
 Two special trains brought in the guests and the gourmet food (including a ton of ice cream).
 Henry Frank presided over the event, which was attended by the premier Frederick W. A. G. Haultain, his public works minister, and federal Minister of the Interior Clifford Sifton.
 Frank became the first incorporated village in the Crowsnest Pass and by 1903 served 1,000 people with two dozen businesses and services, a two-story brick school, and a regional post office.

-The Frank Slide of 1903 destroyed much of the mine's infrastructure, several rural businesses, and seven houses on the outskirts of Frank, killing 70–90 people.
+The Frank Slide on April 29, 1903 destroyed much of the mine's infrastructure, several rural businesses, and seven houses on the outskirts of Frank, killing 70–90 people.
 However the mine reopened within weeks and the rail line was soon re-established through the slide path.
 Frank continued to boom, and in 1905–06 a new residential subdivision was developed north of the tracks to keep pace with mine production.
 A new zinc smelter and a new three-story hotel (Rocky Mountains Sanatorium) close to a cold sulphur spring were also constructed.
 A small zoo was built near the hotel.